 PureVPN recently came under heavy scrutiny after the Hong Kong-based VPN handed over logs to American authorities that led to the arrest of one of its users.
-While we don’t condone the man’s behavior–he was charged with stalking–we also don’t condone logging from a supposedly logless VPN.
-PureVPN says it only handed over IP addresses and timestamps to authorities, not actual records of activity, but it was enough to land a user in jail.
+While we don’t condone the man’s behavior–he was charged with stalking–we also don’t condone logging from a supposedly log-less VPN.
+PureVPN says it only handed over IP addresses and timestamps to authorities, not actual records of online activity, but it was enough to land a user in jail.
 None of the Canada VPNs we recommend above log users’ real IP addresses.

 Hola VPN isn’t a normal VPN.
 Instead, it uses a peer-to-peer browser extension with few centralized servers.
 That means your internet passes through other people’s households.
 A few years ago, Hola hijacked its users computers without their consent to create a massive botnet army.
 It went on to use that army to carry out distributed denial-of-service (DDoS) attacks and distribute pirated media.

-When it comes to free VPN services, TunnelBear is among the best.
+When it comes to free VPN service providers, TunnelBear is among the best.
 But because it’s incorporated in Canada, Canadians ought to avoid it.
 While the law is unclear as to whether Canadian VPN providers qualify as internet service providers, it’s best not to take a chance.
 The company could be forced to hand over customer data by law enforcement and intelligence agencies.
 Torrenting is also prohibited on TunnelBear servers.

 SurfEasy and Opera VPN

 For the same reason we can’t recommend TunnelBear, we also suggest Canadians avoid SurfEasy and Opera VPN.
 SurfEasy is based in Canada and thus possibly subject to government demands for user information.
 The Opera browser now comes with a built-in VPN that was created by SurfEasy.
-Furthermore, SurfEasy has not entirely transparent with us about its encryption standards.
+Furthermore, SurfEasy has not been entirely transparent with us about its encryption standards.

 Torrenting in Canada